JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/19-Implement DDoS protection.md

 ## DDoS Basic

 * Every property in Azure is protected by DDoS Basic for free.
-   * Handled on cloud level by monitoring and real-time mitigation
+* Works on the Azure region level by monitoring and real-time mitigation
 * Includes Azure CDN
 * There is nothing to set up or configure with DDoS Basic

 ## DDoS Standard

-* DDoS Standard is designed for services deployed to Azure VNet resources.
+* DDoS Standard is designed for applications and resources deployed to Azure VNet resources.
-   * For other services, DDoS Basic applies ??
 * Can be enabled on a VNet, and requires no application or resource changes.
+* Uses adaptive tuning and machine learning on the applications network traffic patterns to detect threats
 * DDoS Standard provides better logging, alerting and telemetry
-   * Uses adaptive tuning and machine learning on the applications network traffic patterns to detect threats
 * Policies are applied to public IP addresses
 * DDoS Standard requires "network contributor" role to set up